MichaelOreillyMor/BaseProject/README.md

 ![pawnFactory](/readmeImgs/pawnFactory.png)

-The GameController now is ready and it’s given to the SessionManager that starts the game session. **After this point of the flow, all the references to these objects are Interfaces (DIP), these Interfaces provide the methods needed in each context. e.g: Cell.Setup() is not visible for classes that use ICell.**
+The GameController is ready now and it’s given to the SessionManager that starts the game session. **After this point of the flow, all the references to these objects are Interfaces (DIP), these Interfaces provide the methods needed in each context. e.g: Cell.Setup() is not visible for classes that use ICell.**

-## 2. 2 The Game Loop
+## 2. 4 The Core Loop

 **TurnBasedSessionManager**